The August Long Weekend in Alberta is often one of the warmest, so you’re probably planning some sort of vacation.

 Canadian Death Race

 Since the year 2000, there has been an incredible race run through the Rockies here in Grande Cache, with runners travelling along three mountain summits, one major river crossing and 17,000 feet of elevation change.
-Each year, extreme athletes push themselves to the limits of their endurance against the breathtaking background of the Canadian Rocky Mountains. by running an incredible 125 kilometers over two days.
-If you are not into running, you can still enjoy all the events and festivities that happen at the same time, and watch the runners come across the finish line.
+Each year, extreme athletes push themselves to the limits of their endurance against the breathtaking background of the Canadian Rocky Mountains by running an incredible 125 kilometres over two days.
+If you are not into running, you can still enjoy the events and festivities happening at the same time, and watch the runners cross the finish line.
 Details

 Where: Grande Cache